divyapunnose/AWSBlogs/add-an-existing-EC2-instance-to-an-auto-scaling-group.md

 * Choose **Create Image**

 ![](./images/ami.png)

+This will create the AMI of the existing EC2 instance that is to be added to the Auto Scaling Group.

 ## Create a Launch Configuration

+A Launch configuration will contain the information that the Auto Scaling Group will use to create the instances.

 From the AWS Management Console:
 * Choose **Auto Scaling Group**
 * Choose **Launch Configuration**